RicardoJC/page/README.md

-# Welcome, this will be my page
+# Welcome, this is my page